Virginia Tech® home

 Curriculum and Graduation Requirements

-The M.S.
-Nutrition and Dietetics program has two tracks, which differ in entrance pathway and length only:
+The MSND program has two tracks, which differ in entrance pathway and length only:

-Track Two: for Virginia Tech HNFE B.S.
-DIET option students to apply for an accelerated B.S./M.S. option (20 months)
+• Track Two: For current Virginia Tech HNFE Nutrition and Dietetics major students to apply for an accelerated B.S./M.S. pathway (22 months starting fall semester of senior year).

 Track One Curriculum Timeline (17 months)